bkbilly/Routario/docs/extending.md

 !!! tip
     Raise `AuthExpiredError` inside `fetch_positions()` when the remote API rejects your session.
 Routario evicts the cached `AuthContext` and re-authenticates on the next poll cycle automatically.

+!!! info "`SUPPORTS_BROWSE = False`"
+    Set this on integrations that have no remote device list to query (e.g. the built-in GPS Simulator).
+It hides the **Browse** button from the credential form so users are not presented with a button that does nothing.

 ---